5 Easy Ways to Beat the Winter Blues

 Even researchers agree that our moods and emotions can vary depending on changes in season and how much light or sun exposure we receive.
 Seasonal Affective Disorder (SAD), otherwise known as the winter blues.

-If you’re someone who’s already worried about the temperature dropping and shorter and darker days, read on.
+If you’re someone who’s already worried about the cold temperatures and shorter and darker days, read on.

 What you eat can have an immense impact on your mood, energy levels and overall wellbeing.
 This winter, try and base your diet on plenty of wholefoods and natural ingredients including vegetables, whole grains, fruit and protein and avoid refined or highly processed food, like biscuits, chips and even pre-packaged muesli bars.
 Although these snacks may seem cheaper and more convenient at the time, they’re often full of sugar and low in nutrients and can lead to unstable blood sugar levels, mood swings and a lack of sustenance to see you through the day.
 Save your body the effort of trying to process preservatives and chemicals and enjoy a brighter mood and longer lasting energy by choosing the healthier foods options this winter.
 Think of filling, nutritious meals such as soups, casseroles, oats, stir fries and curries.